alistaircol/ac-website/content/_index.md

 * Raspberry Pi
     * Samba (smb)
     * Pihole

+> I use Arch, btw.

+I actually use Manjaro so I think that counts.
+Also `i3wm` is kinda cool, except when you have to use MS teams, ugh, the notifications are awful.

 {{< alert "secondary" >}}
 Things on my list to learn or implement into daily work: